hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ***Estimated duration: 20-30 minutes (compiling takes time).***

 The compiler is called through *Python* and the above-created bash script (*Python* source file).
 So the *Python* source file `pysource.openmpi.sh` knows where helper programs and libraries are located, and it knows the configuration to be used.
-Therefore, compiling TELEMAC-MASCARET with the *Python* source file becomes an easy task in *Terminal*.
+Therefore, compiling *TELEMAC* with the *Python* source file becomes an easy task in *Terminal*.
 First, load the *Python* source file `pysource.openmpi.sh` as source in *Terminal*, and then, test if it is correctly configured by running `config.py`:

 ```
 source pysource.openmpi.sh